nodejs/node-addon-api/README.md

 - **[N-API - Next Generation Node API for Native Modules](https://youtu.be/-Oniup60Afs)**

-As node-addon-api's core mission is to expose the plain C N-API as C++ wrappers, tools that facilitates n-api/node-addon-api to provide more convenient patterns on developing a Node.js add-on with n-api/node-addon-api can be published to NPM as standalone packages.
+As node-addon-api's core mission is to expose the plain C N-API as C++ wrappers, tools that facilitate n-api/node-addon-api providing more convenient patterns on developing a Node.js add-on with n-api/node-addon-api can be published to NPM as standalone packages.
 It is also recommended to tag such packages with `node-addon-api` to provide more visibility to the community.